4 Industrials Stocks Moving In Wednesday's Pre-Market Session

 Gainers

-- YRC Worldwide, Inc. (NASDAQ: YRCW) stock rose 2.0% to $3.53 during Wednesday's pre-market session.
-The market value of their outstanding shares is at $445.6 million.
+- Frontline, Inc. (NYSE: FRO) shares increased by 3.4% to $9.10 during Wednesday's pre-market session.
+The market value of their outstanding shares is at $2.0 billion.
+The most recent rating by BTIG, on September 13, is at Buy, with a price target of $12.00.

 Losers